wenjietee/articledex-chrome-extension/README.md

     -   ![alt text](media/adex-ext-4.png '4')

 -   You are done!
-You can start saving articles as you browser if you've signed up on Article Dex. ( [articledex.herokuapp.com](https://articledex.herokuapp.com) )
+You can start saving articles as you browse if you've signed up on [Article Dex](https://articledex.herokuapp.com).

 ## How to use: